“Whoever dwells in the secret place of the Most High shall abide under the shadow of the Almighty.” Psalm 91:1 (NKJV)

 References to God’s tent are found in two important passages: Exodus 33:11 speaks of the tent of meeting where God would speak to Moses “face to face, as one speaks to a friend”.
 Very interestingly, despite Moses’ leadership position, and the seemingly “exclusive” access he had to God, his servant Joshua also was inspired to dwell in God’s presence: “Then Moses would return to the camp, but his young aide Joshua son of Nun did not leave the tent.”
 We can only presume that Joshua was thirsty for the presence of God and longed to have exactly that same closeness with God that Moses had.

 (In the days of Moses’ Tabernacle and later on in the Temple, the Ark stood in the Holy of Holies.
-The Ark represented the presence of God, and only one man had access to it – the High Priest when he entered this most holy place once a year.)
+The Ark represented the presence of God, and only one man had access to it – the High Priest when he entered the Holy of Holies once a year on Yom Kippur.)

 These scriptures point to one thing: the Secret Place of the Most High is His very presence.
 It is where He dwells.
 It is where He is found, where we meet him.
 And those who did meet with Him, be it Moses, Joshua, the High Priest, David, they all did so one to one.